Aron Law Firm

 When a drug screen incorrectly marks people positive for drugs they have not taken, they could face severe, unwarranted consequences.
 These could include loss of privileges, increased probation time, jail time, fines, and other unfair penalties due to a false positive during drug testing.

-If you or someone you care about is facing penalties for erroneous drug test results, an Aron Law Firm Santa Barbara criminal defense lawyer may be able to help.
-We can defend your case by providing irrefutable evidence that a medication you were taking has skewed your drug test results and produced a false positive.
+If you or someone you care about is facing legal penalties for erroneous drug test results, an Aron Law Firm Santa Barbara criminal defense lawyer may be able to help.
+We can defend your criminal defense case by providing irrefutable evidence that a medication you were taking has skewed your drug test results and produced a false positive.

 Could Your Medication Be the Reason You Failed a Drug Test?